saraswatmks/saraswatmks.github.com/_posts/2026/2026-02-26-cross-entropy-likelihood.md

   overlay_filter: 0.5
 ---

-# Cross-Entropy Loss Explained: The MLE Connection Every ML Engineer Should Know
+# Cross Entropy Loss Connection to GPT Models

 Most applied researchers or ml engineers use `F.cross_entropy(logits, labels)` dozens of times a week.
 But, not a lot of them could explain, from first principles, why that particular function is the right one to minimize.